Seirdy/seirdy.one/content/notes/yuescript-first-impressions.md

 I like features like pipelines (much cleaner than repeated assignment or nested parentheses in function calls) and compile-time macros.
 The sugar for multiple and destructuring assignment is handy.

 I find the additional operators unnecessary, and not worth their cognitive overhead.
-The `?` operator was already used as sugar for a parameter-free function call.
+It re-uses some operators for different purposes, creating confusion.
 The `[]` operator could easily have been a function in a library instead.

 One of the trade-offs for this much syntactic sugar is some syntactic ambiguity.
 An opinionated formatter could resolve some of this.